Routines are a real help

 We have grouped together a variety of learning options and possibilities:

 The major difference between the activities in the classroom pages is our older students have been using a Chromebook in school, so lots of the activities suggested can be communicated to students and completed through their Chromebooks.
-Most of these students collected their Chromebooks prior to school stopping.

 Our younger students are used to working with their teacher using books, pen and paper or playing and making with their classmates.
 A small portion of their learning has been on iPads.